Dr. Douglas E. Thompson

 - M.Div., Higher Education, Southern Baptist Theological Seminary

 American South, 20th century American and world history, American religious history

-Dr. Thompson’s teaching and research interests include 20th-century American history.
+Dr. Thompson’s teaching and research interests include 20th century American history.
 He has published an account of 1950s Richmond, Virginia, and the ways that religious persons engaged in the civil rights movement or the political response to it known as Massive Resistance.
-Currently, he is working on a book about Martin Luther King, Jr., and the war in Vietnam.
-He teaches courses in history (HIS 105 “Western Histories,” HIS 210 “Twentieth Century World,” and HIS 250 “America at War”) and in the Southern Studies program that included the introductory course (SST 180) and 20th-Century South (HIS/AFR 362).
+Currently, he is working on two books.
+One examines Martin Luther King, Jr., and the war in Vietnam and is under contract with University of Georgia Press.
+The second is a synthetic work for first-year college students that explains American evangelicalism and fundamentalism in the 20th century.
+He teaches courses in history (HIS 105 “Western Histories,” HIS 210 “Twentieth Century World,” and HIS 250 “America at War”) and in the Southern studies program that include the introductory course (SST 180) and “20th Century South” (HIS/AFR 362).
 In the Great Books curriculum, he usually teaches “The Age of Ambiguity” (GBK 407).
 In 2013, he became the editor of the Journal of Southern Religion.

 Outside of teaching and writing, Dr. Thompson likes to run and hike.
 Sometimes you can find him on the various rivers of Middle Georgia kayaking with colleagues.

 - “Educating Mastery: Mercer University, Baptist Education, and the Penfield Experiment,” Perspectives, Vol. 50 no. 4 (November 2023)

 - Richmond’s Priests and Prophets: Race, Religion, and Social Change in the Civil Rights Era (University of Alabama Press, 2017)